-A 2015 boater flow schedule was developed in consultation with American Whitewater.
-The schedule was developed in accordance with the terms of the ECC's Agreement for Black Canyon Boater Flows: Extended Study Period and Adaptive Management.
-The schedule was provided to the ECC for review and submitted to the FERC.
+A 2017 boater flow schedule was developed in consultation with American Whitewater.
+The schedule was developed in accordance with the terms of the ECC's Agreement for Black Canyon Boater Flows: Extended Study Period and Adaptive Management, with the schedule window for boater flows moved up one week per 2016 agreement.
+The 2017 boater flow schedule was provided to the ECC for review and submitted to the FERC.
 The schedule of flows was posted on the PacifiCorp website and information was provided on the Flow Phone.
-Nine boater flow releases were provided over four weekends in 2015.
+Nine boater flow releases were provided over four weekends in 2017.